 NOTE 3: The maximum number of allowed retransmissions is UE implementation specific.

-Upon reception of a PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response, for the target relay service code of the connectivity service which the UE is authorized to discover, the UE shall obtain a valid UTC time from the lower layers and generate a UTC-based counter corresponding to this UTC time and use it to recover the UTC-based counter associated with the PROSE PC5 DISCOVERY message and the UTC-based counter associated with the direct discovery set.
+Upon reception of a PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response, if the received PLMN ID in the message is not associated with the target relay service code of the connectivity service which the UE is authorized to discover, the UE shall ignore the message.
+If the received PLMN ID in the message is associated with the target relay service code of the connectivity service which the UE is authorized to discover, the UE shall obtain a valid UTC time from the lower layers and generate a UTC-based counter corresponding to this UTC time and use it to recover the UTC-based counter associated with the PROSE PC5 DISCOVERY message and the UTC-based counter associated with the direct discovery set.
 The UE shall use the associated DUSK, if received from the 5G DDNMF or 5G PKMF (if security procedure over user plane for 5G ProSe UE-to-UE relay is used) and the UTC-based counter associated with the PROSE PC5 DISCOVERY message to unscramble the PROSE PC5 DISCOVERY message as described in 3GPP TS 33.503 [34].
 Then, if a DUCK is received from the 5G DDNMF or 5G PKMF (if security procedure over user plane for 5G ProSe UE-to-UE relay is used), the UE shall use the DUCK and the UTC-based counter associated with the PROSE PC5 DISCOVERY message to decrypt the configured message-specific confidentiality-protected portion, as described in 3GPP TS 33.503 [34].
 Finally, if a DUIK is received from the 5G DDNMF or 5G PKMF (if security procedure over user plane for 5G ProSe UE-to-UE relay is used), the UE shall use the DUIK and the UTC-based counter associated with the PROSE PC5 DISCOVERY message to verify the MIC field in the unscrambled PROSE PC5 DISCOVERY message for UE-to-UE relay discovery response.